-Parents are encouraged to actively participate in the NAB AFL Auskick program with their children.
+Becoming actively involved in the NAB AFL Auskick program is a great way for parents to spend quality time with their children.

 The following information aims to provide all parents with a basic introduction to coaching.
 These basic coaching tips, coupled with parenting skill already developed, will allow parents to effectively manage a small group of children and to deliver the activities outlined in the coaching manual under the guidance of the leader coach.